THE WESTERN CLUSTER IRON ORE DEPOSITS IN LIBERIA

-In 2009 The Government of Liberia has selected EIENILTO for the development of the Western Cluster iron mega-project.
+In 2009 The Government of Liberia has selected ELENILTO for the development of the Western Cluster iron mega-project.
 Elenilto has executed a 25 years Mineral Development Agreement with the Government of Liberia to develop the mines.
-With resources of more than 3 billion tons (original estimations were 1 billion tons) following Airborne survey and over 30,000 meters of drilling executed during the last year, this integrated project involves a major construction of the railroad, port, and mining infrastructure and advanced facilities.
+With resources of more than 1 billion tons, this integrated project involves a major construction of the railroad, port, and mining infrastructure and advanced facilities.

-In 2011, Sesa Goa (a subsidiary of Vedanta Resources PLC) joined the project as an operating partner.
-Located in western Liberia, the Western Cluster project consists of three mining concessions, the Bomi, Mano and Bea, with over 3,000 Mt of iron ore resource.
+In 2011, Sesa Goa (a subsidiary of Vedanta Resources PLC) joined the project as the operating partner and has become 100% shareholder of WCL.
+Located in western Liberia, the Western Cluster project consists of three mining concessions, the Bomi, Mano and Bea, with over 1,000 Mt of iron ore resource.
 The general geology of the iron ore concessions is typical of Proterozoic banded iron formations (BIF), and is comprised primarily of quartz, hematite, and magnetite as well such weathering and replacement products as martite and limonite.

 The Western Cluster Iron Ore Deposits

-Located in Western Liberia, and composed of several deposits covering 270 sq km with deposits presented by the government of over 1.05 Billion tons of iron ore, and following extensive exploration program that included airborne survey and over 30,000 meters of drilling was tripled to 3 billion tons.
+Located in Western Liberia, and composed of several deposits covering 270 sq km with deposits presented by the government of over 1.05 Billion tons of iron ore.

 The concessions consists of: